vaikunth-coder27/avsd_gilbert_cell/README.md

 # SkyWater PDK Installation

 - For Windows
-    - Download the GitHub Repository : https://github.com/google/skywater-pdk
+    - Download the GitHub repository : https://github.com/google/skywater-pdk

 - For Ubuntu
     In terminal, execute the following commands